Argentine singer Verdaguer dies of COVID-19 complications

 “With absolute sadness, I regret to inform his fans and friends that today my father left his beautiful body to continue his path and creativity in another form of eternal life,” said his daughter.
 “My mother, I and the whole family are immersed in this pain, so we appreciate your understanding in these difficult times.”

-The statement was also published on the Twitter account of Amanda Miguel, who simply wrote ”#restinpeace” along with the emojis of a pair of her hands palm to palm and a white heart.
+The statement was also published on the Twitter account of Amanda Miguel, who wrote ”#restinpeace” along with the emojis of a pair of her hands palm to palm and a white heart.”

-Verdaguer’s last message on social media, published Thursday night, was for his wife: “I will never get tired of dedicating to you!
-You are and always will be the thief who stole my heart.”
+Verdaguer dedicated his last blog post to his wife, writing: “I will never tire of dedicating this song to you.
+You are the thief who stole my heart!” he wrote, referring to his song “Thief.”

 Verdaguer contracted COVID-19 in December and was hospitalized, according to the statement.
 His publicist in Mexico, Claudia López Ibarra, said he was vaccinated against the coronavirus.